-Live at Leeds Metropolitan University on Thursday, 12th March 2009
+Live at Leeds Beckett University on Thursday, 12th March 2009

 I knew this was going to be a gig with a difference as soon as I entered Leeds Met for the show with Noah and the Whale.
 A large crowd had gathered at the stage early as the band had brought along their own travelling gilt-edged cinema screen showing a succession of short films by friends and fans.